 Diamond prices per carat also increase with higher weight categories.
-For example, a 2 Carat Diamond might be priced at $8,380 per carat, while a similar 3 Carat Diamond is $10,920 per carat.
+For example, a 2 Carat Diamond like this one from James Allen might be priced at $8,380 per carat, while a similar 3 Carat Diamond from Blue Nile is $10,920 per carat.
 The price increases exponentially with weight due to the diamond’s higher weight value and higher price per carat within the weight category.

 Weight ‘category’ should be noted, as prices per carat do not continually increase as weight increases.
 Diamond prices are often driven more by emotion than reason.